kiritv/QuoteIt/README.md

 ### Getting Started

 When you first open Quote It, you'll see a random quote displayed over a background image.
-The app has five main sections accessible from the floating tab bar at the bottom of the screen:
+The app has six main sections accessible from the floating tab bar at the bottom of the screen:

 1. **Quote** — The main screen with daily inspiration
 2. **Explore** — Search and browse quotes/items across dataset scopes
 3. **For Me** — Personalized feed surface (favorites and reading-behavior recommendations)
+4. **Create** — Image-post and video-post creation plus creator workspace
-4. **Favorites** — Your saved collection
+5. **Favorites** — Your saved collection
-5. **Settings** — Preferences and help
+6. **Settings** — Preferences and help

 On first install (and once after major upgrades), Quote It can show a guided feature wizard and interactive tour.
 You can replay the tour anytime from **Settings > About & Help > Replay App Tour**.